Donate Online

 13. What are DAWS employees responsible for?

-DAWS is fortunate to have a Shelter Manager who is responsible for the operation of the shelter and clinic, care of the animals, and maintenance of the shelter.
-Reporting to the Shelter Manager is a small staff of Animal Care Technicians who:
+DAWS is fortunate to have a Cattery, Kennel and Clinic Manager who is responsible the clinic, care of the animals, and maintenance of the shelter.
+Reporting to the Cattery, Kennel and Clinic Manager is a small staff of Animal Care Technicians who:

 Return to the list of questions